PannenetsF/wageubn/README.md

 `bit_width` has 2 type: weight/bias or activation.

 If the `retrain` is `True`, the Module will be in Retrain Mode, with the `log2_t` trainable.
 Else, in Static Mode, the `log2_t` are determined by initialization and not trainable.

+### wageubn.config

+Config the bitwidth via `wageubn.config.Config` and `wageubn.config.network_config`. `wageubn.config.Config` is a namedtuple and you can set bitwidth as its key.

 # Contributing